- Home

-Ectropion in Dogs and Treatment: What You Need to Know
+Ectropion in Dogs: What You Need to Know

-Ectropion in dogs — where their eyelids droop or roll away from the eye — may require surgery, but it depends on the severity of the condition.
+Ectropion in dogs — where their eyelids droop or roll away from the eye — may require surgery, but it depends on the severity.
+Read on for more information.

 Ectropion in dogs is the term used for droopy eyelids, or eyelids that roll out or evert, and extreme cases may require treatment.

-The classic picture that comes to mind is the droopy eyes associated with breeds such as Bloodhounds and Basset Hounds.
+The classic picture that comes to mind is dogs with droopy eyes, like those associated with breeds such as Bloodhounds and Basset Hounds.

 In certain breeds, a degree of ectropion is considered normal.
 When the droop is excessive, causing problems or occurring in breeds with no predilection for ectropion, it is considered an ophthalmic problem.